gdoumenc/coworks/docs/tech_quickstart.rst

 This page gives a quick and partial introduction to CoWorks technical microservices.
 Follow :doc:`installation` to set up a project and install CoWorks first.

-A tech microservice is simply defined by a python class which looks like this:
+A tech microservice is simply defined by a single python class which looks like this:

 .. code-block:: python